malaclypse/QA-and-Automation-101/lesson01/README.md

 Answer the following questions (10 minutes):

 * What is a tester good for ?
+    - A tester is good for executing test cases that have already been written.
+    -
 * What are the weak sides of a tester ?
 * What is a QA good for ?
 * What are some tasks of a QE engineer ?